After the Senate trial, will Donald Trump face criminal charges? | ExBulletin

 Roberta Kaplan, a lawyer leading three civil actions against Trump, says there are two schools of thought.

-“I am very close to the school that you do not refrain from doing justice for fear that if you do justice it will set people on fire,” she said.
+“I am very loyal to the school that you do not refrain from doing justice for fear that if you do justice it will set people on fire,” she said.

 Kaplan believes that pursuing a lawsuit against Trump would confirm the principle that no one in the United States is above the law.